 This Plan and our Medicare Advantage plan: We offer a Medicare Advantage plan known as Kaiser Permanente Senior Advantage for Federal Members.
 Senior Advantage for Federal Members enhances your FEHB coverage by lowering cost-sharing for some services and/or adding benefits.
-If you have Medicare Parts A and B, you can enroll in Senior Advantage for Federal Members.
+High and Standard Option Members can choose between 1 Medicare Advantage plans: "Senior Advantage 1" (richest benefits) and "Senior Advantage 2" (some rich benefits) and Part B premium reimbursement.
+If you live in our Senior Advantage service area and you have Medicare Parts A and B, you can enroll in Senior Advantage for Federal Members.
 Enrolling in Senior Advantage for Federal Members does not change your FEHB premium.
 Your enrollment is in addition to your FEHB High Option, Standard Option or Prosper enrollment; however, your benefits will be provided under the Kaiser Permanente Senior Advantage for Federal Members plan and are subject to all Medicare rules.
 If you have Medicare Parts A and B, you can enroll in Senior Advantage for Federal Members with no increase to your FEHB or Kaiser Permanente premium.